James Welsche (1863-1937)

 Children

-James Welsche lived his life in and around Failsworth area.
-Born around 1863, the family have proven difficult to trace, and his exact birth record remains elusive.
+James Welsche spent his life in and around Failsworth area.
+Although records show he was possibly born around 1863, his exact birth record has proven difficult to trace and details of his early life remain elusive.

 The early years

-In the 1901 census, taken on 31 March, James was recorded living with Eliza at 4 Mill Houses, Failsworth.
+In the 1901 census, taken on 31 March, James was recorded living with his wife Eliza at 4 Mill Houses, Failsworth.

-James and Eliza Malone were married on Monday 19 April, 1897 in St. Maries Catholic Church, Failsworth.
-James signed the marriage record with ‘his mark’, suggesting he was likely illiterate.
-His father was listed John Welsh (deceased).
+James married Eliza Malone on Monday 19 April, 1897 in St. Maries Catholic Church, Failsworth.
+He signed the marriage register with ‘his mark’, suggesting he was likely illiterate.
+His father was recorded as John Welsh (deceased).

-Their son, William, was born on 9 July, 1901 followed by John in 1903.
-The family had moved from 4 Mill Houses to 2 Mill Houses
+Their first child, William, was born on 9 July 1901, followed by John in 1903.
+Around this time, the family moved from number 4 to 2 Mill Houses

-Daughter Margaret was born in 1905 and Jane followed in 1910, by which time the family had moved to 47 Clough Street, Newton Heath.
+Margaret was born in 1905, and Jane followed in 1910.
+By then, the family had moved again, this time to 47 Clough Street, Newton Heath.

-On the evening the census was recorded, James was a patient in Booth Hall General Hospital.
-The hospital was built in 1908 and primarily used to care for the sick from the Prestwich Poor Law Union.
-There is no indication as to how long James spent in hospital, or the reason.
+On the night of the census, James was a patient in Booth Hall General Hospital.
+Built in 1908, the hospital primarily cared for the sick from the Prestwich Poor Law Union.
+There is no indication of how long he remained there or the reason for his admission.

 The later years

-Alf Spencer and Margaret married in 1928, when she was 23, so it is likely this picture was taken around 1928 and is highly likely to have been taken outside 5 Coleridge St
+Alf Spencer and Margaret married in 1928, when she was 23.
+It is therefore likely that the family photograph was taken around this time, and quite possibly outside 5 Coleridge St

 Middle row – James and Eliza Welsche with their daughter Margaret (in white dress)